 10 Best Budget Hotels in Milan

 A clean and affordable place to stay, the Babila Hostel is located in an upscale neighborhood full of small parks, music conservatories, and gorgeous architecture.
 Shared dormitories (with lockers for storage) and private rooms have modern décor, comfortable beds, and fresh linens provided daily.
 The family room with en-suite bathroom sleeps 4.
 There’s also a gym, game room, rooftop terrace, shared-use kitchen, and free breakfast.
 Babila is only a 10-minute walk to the nearest metro stop, one metro stop away from the Duomo (or, going the other direction, from Milan’s gorgeous public garden, Giardini Pubblici Indro Montanelli).

 Lively décor, decent-sized rooms, a great location, and a low rate make the Navigli a solid value.
 Situated south of the Duomo in Porta Ticinese, this small (22-room and one single suite) hotel is a stone’s throw from its namesake, the Navigli district, one of the liveliest areas in Milan and the center of the city’s aperitivo night life.
 (Happily, the rooms are soundproofed).
 Proximity to trams, taxis, buses, and the Porta Genova metro station make transportation easy.
-Amenities include a breakfast room with a terrace, as well as free wi-fi for guests.
+Amenities include a breakfast room with a terrace.